Your basket is currently empty!

 Some previous examples we have sold include this quality Waring & Gillows nest of Mahogany Antique Tables dating from around 1930.
 The set not only retains the original makers stamp but also a presentation badge on behalf of the Duke of Lancaster Masonic Lodge No. 1353 to an individual for services rendered.

-This superb quality antique set of four nesting tables has relatively tall proportions, is made from mahogany and dates from the Edwardian period, circa 1900.
-The four graduating tables nest well together when not in full use, each having a beautifully figured solid mahogany top with unusual moulded edges.
-They all have elegantly turned legs with splayed feet and a cross stretcher for added stability, they have also been stamped ‘G.L.’.
+This superb antique set of four nesting tables of relatively tall proportions are made from Mahogany.
+They all have elegantly turned legs with splayed feet and a cross stretcher for added stability.
+They have also been stamped ‘G.L.’.
 This beautiful antique nesting tables are a superb example of quality Edwardian furniture, the set of four being even more versatile than the usual set of three.
-They have aged to a rich, medium dark shade of mahogany with a striking grain, good patina, is in very good condition and has been beautifully cleaned using a traditional form of wax finishing.

-Dating from around 1900 in the Edwardian period this nest of antique satinwood tables have been beautifully decorated.
-They still retain the furnishers label of “Allen & Appleyard” from Liverpool.
+These Painted Satinwood Tables still retain the furnishers label of “Allen & Appleyard” from Liverpool.
 All the tables have shaped moulded tops with decorative painted floral designs and stand on turned tapered supports.
 They rest on splayed legs which also display a delicately painted floral design.
-They are full of the charm and character from age and use and the satinwood is a lovely warm shade.